By Nancy Thomas (future CIA)

 For instance, you can write an article for a trade magazine and add it to your list of publications.

-Also, as soon as you earn the CIA, you can add that and the letters of your other degrees and certifications to the end of your name.
+Also, as soon as you earn the CIA, you can add the letters of your other degrees and certifications to the end of your name.

-You can even reach out to former and current colleagues to request they add a public recommendation to your LinkedIn page.
+You can even contact former and current colleagues to request they add a public recommendation to your LinkedIn page.

 The famed author Theodore Geisel (“Dr. Seuss”) wrote and animated one of my favorite books: Oh, The Places You’ll Go!
 Published in 1990, this book was the author’s last published work.
 I’d like to leave one of the opening paragraphs with you.